taufei/mynutshahaFrakitsIsAFart/src/docs/Modding The Engine/Scripting/Custom Options cat.md

 ## Here's what the properties for each type are:

-- `menu` - A menu to put your options into, you can have sub-menus inside of them aswell
+- `menu` - A menu to put your options into, you can have sub-menus inside of them as well
     - `name` - This is the name of the menu displayed on screen
     - `desc` - This is the description of the menu displayed on screen